The Untold Stories Project

 Tania Kopytko, the daughter of Michal Kopytko, has driven the Untold Stories project.
 Her father ended WW2 with the Polish army, and had been demobbed in England, but he was born in western Belarus.
 When the Soviets over-ran his country in 1939, the new authority ordered him to inform on a neighbour: Michael’s refusal led to his being sent to a gulag in Siberia.

 Michael’s series of escapes from the gulag, the Soviet Army (after forced conscription), German prisoner-of-war and starvation camps, make the title of his section, A Lesson in Survival, a fitting one.
-He did return to his home village and was recruited by the occupying Germans into a Byelorussian police unit.
-He was again forced to flee, and joined the Byelorussian partizans operating in the surrounding forests until the 1943 Soviet advance west pushed him and his colleagues the same way.
+He did return to his home village and was recruited by the occupying Germans to be a local village policeman.
+He was again forced to flee, and joined the Byelorussian partisans operating in the surrounding forests until the 1943 Soviet advance west pushed him and his colleagues the same way.
 When they were captured in France, their Polish papers convinced their captors that they were not Germans, despite their unfamiliar uniforms.
 They were given the option of moving to a Displaced Persons camp, or enlisting in the Polish army.
 Michael Kopytko made the only choice his conscience allowed, and he served with the Second Polish Corps in Italy and Egypt.
 He met and married Tania’s New Zealand mother in London.

 Tania: “I became aware that our family was different from Kiwi families around us at a very young age… while Tania is popular now, it wasn’t then… and I had an unpronounceable and unspellable surname.